 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the T7 and the HX400V are recent models that are part of the current product line-up.
-The T7 replaced the earlier Canon T6, while the HX400V does not have a direct predecessor.
+The T7 is a recent model that features in the current product line-up of Canon.
+In contrast, the HX400V has been discontinued (but can be found pre-owned on ebay).
+There has not been a direct replacement model for the HX400V from Sony.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon T7 better than the Sony HX400V or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS Rebel T7: